wolf-ed/Message-generator-App/README.md

 ## Techologies
 This project uses the languages JavaScript, HTML and CSS.
 For the development of this project has also been used:
--Git and GitHub
+1.Git and GitHub
--VisualStudio Code
+2.VisualStudio Code
--Node.js
+3.Node.js
--Bash
+4.Bash

 # Examples of use